aljoxo/Arisen/README.md

 ### Widescreen Fixes

-Apotheosis offers some mods to provide (potential) Ultrawide and Widescreen Support.
+Arisen offers some mods to provide (potential) Ultrawide and Widescreen Support.
 Under the **(Possible) Ultrawide Support** Separator in MO2 you will find some mods that you will want to activate if you are playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).

 Download [this mod](
 https://www.nexusmods.com/skyrimspecialedition/mods/53909) (choose the version for your resolution).
 And install it at the top of the **(Possible) Ultrawide Support** Separator in MO2.
 Then activate the other mods in the separator.